Introduction

 • Comprehensive endpoint protection

 Of these requirements, endpoint security emerges as particularly critical.
 Endpoints—laptops, desktops, mobile devices, and servers—represent the most common entry points for cyberattacks against law firms.
+With attorneys and legal staff frequently working across multiple devices and locations, each endpoint becomes a potential vulnerability that threat actors can exploit to gain access to confidential client data.

 Modern endpoint security solutions provide several key protections that directly satisfy insurance requirements: